kisom/kyleisom.net/source/_posts/2014-01-22-building-a-key-server.markdown

 metadata entries in the same form as the previous two structures.

-The last component was to implement revocations; public key systems benefit from having protected revocation store.
+The last component was to implement revocations; public key systems benefit from having a protected revocation store.
 In `keyvault`, this was implemented similarly to secrets and contexts: a hash map of revocation identifiers pointing to revocations.
 The revocation structure only needed to store a revocation identifier, timestamp, and